Q: Who can check out Cleveland Law Library eBooks?|

 Q: Can a member renew an eBook that he or she has checked out?

 A: Yes.
 A member can renew an eBook up to 3 days prior to expiration as long as no other member has placed a “Hold” on that eBook.
-You will receive an email notification when a title becomes available.
-Once the notice is sent, you will have 2 days to borrow the title.
-If you do not retrieve it in time, the title will be made available to the next user on the list.
+A member will receive an email notification when a title becomes available.
+Once the notice is sent, a member will have 2 days to borrow the title.
+If a member does not retrieve it in time, the title will be made available to the next user on the list.

 Q: What happens when an eBook is due back to the Cleveland Law Library?